aragon/protocol/docs/8-testing-guide/readme.md

 ```

 This command will output the addresses of all the deployed modules of Aragon Protocol including the main entry point (the `AragonProtocol` contract).
-Additionally, it should deploy a fake version of the ANJ and DAI tokens usable for testing purposes as explained above.
+Additionally, it should deploy a fake version of the ANT and DAI tokens usable for testing purposes as explained above.

 ## 8.2.
 Claiming fake tokens from the ERC20 faucets

-You can claim ANJ or DAI fake tokens from the ERC20 faucets.
+You can claim ANT or DAI fake tokens from the ERC20 faucets.
 You can do this directly through Etherscan, simply click in any of the faucet links shared above in section 8.1.
 Once there, you just need to enable your Web3 account and call the `withdraw()` function providing the desired token address and amount:
 ![faucet](./images/faucet.png)

 When claiming tokens remember to add the 18 zeroes for the decimals, for example 10 DAI should be requested as `10000000000000000000`.
-Bear in mind there is a quota set for these faucets; they will only allow you to withdraw up to 10,000 fake-DAI or 10,000 fake-ANJ every 7 days.
+Bear in mind there is a quota set for these faucets; they will only allow you to withdraw up to 10,000 fake-DAI or 10,000 fake-ANT every 7 days.

 ## 8.3.
 Installing the Aragon Protocol dev CLI tool